MMonu01/fast-search/README.md

 ## 🔍 Overview

-**Fast Search** is a lightweight and efficient JavaScript package designed to quickly find the index of a target number within an array.
+**Fast Search** is a lightweight and efficient JavaScript package designed to quickly find the index of a target number within a sorted array.

 ## 📦 Installation